cta-observatory/dl1-data-handler/README.rst

 Developers
 ------------

-Any person willing to contribute to the package must follow the ctapipe developer guidelines that can be found `here <https://ctapipe.readthedocs.io/en/latest/developer-guide/getting-started.html>`_.
+We welcome contributions to this package!
+If you're interested in contributing, please make sure to follow the 'ctapipe developer guidelines <https://ctapipe.readthedocs.io/en/latest/developer-guide/getting-started.html>_'.
 Links
 -----